mediamonks/muban/docs/v2/04-page.md

 ### Blocks

 The blocks section is the list of blocks that should be rendered to display the page.

-The block list exists of two values.
+A block exists of two values.

-1. name
+1. `name`
-2. data
+2. `data`

 #### Name